apache/hudi/rfc/rfc-xx/rfc-xx.md

 ### Components & API

-Open questions
+Open Qs

-1. Some of the models defined here do already exist and might be representing lower-level components.
-Do we expose them in a higher level APIs or do we bifurcate and hide them as internal impl details (for ex, `HoodieFileGroup` vs `HoodieInternalFileGroup`)?
+1. ~~Some of the models defined here do already exist and might be representing lower-level components.
+Do we expose them in a higher level APIs or do we bifurcate and hide them as internal impl details (for ex, `HoodieFileGroup` vs `HoodieInternalFileGroup`)?~~
+   1. *We'll be re-using existing models abstracting them behind projected interfaces exposing only necessary functionality, hiding away complexity of the whole impl*
+2. ~~What about Expressions?
+Wrapping is going to be hard because we need to analyze expression structure which is not going to be possible if we wrap.~~
+   1. We will need to introduce our own Expression hierarchy supporting a *superset* of the commonly used expressions.
+While this requires quite some heavy-lifting initially this unfortunately is the only option, provided that we need to have deep introspections into these expression tress (in the analyses we run w/in Column Stats Index, Partition Pruning, etc)
+   2. However, we won't be implementing an Expression Execution Engine: for execution we will continue to rely on execution engine machinery simply relaying from our own representation into the engine-specific one
-2. Do we need to implement Catalog backend?
+3. Do we need to implement Catalog backend?
 We’d be fine with just the session catalog for now.
-3. What about Expressions?
-Wrapping is going to be hard because we need to analyze expression structure which is not going to be possible if we wrap.

 #### Models